Paediatric Emergency Medicine Centre of Research Excellence (PEM CRE)

 It is unclear how to best treat acute severe asthma in children and care varies widely.
 Led by Monash University in a collaboration between PREDICT and PERN we will explore what the key outcomes in studies in acute severe asthma should be.
 This project is part of a PhD thesis and will likely set the global standard for future interventional studies (led by Professor Simon Craig and Professor Franz Babl).

-Million Mind
+Million Minds

 There has been an alarming increase in the number of children and adolescents presenting to emergency departments with concerns relating to mental health such as self-harm, depression and behavioural disturbance.
 The Million Minds project provides an opportunity to work out why this is happening and how we can improve care for children and adolescents presenting with acute mental health problems.
-The research, to be conducted with multiple hospitals across the PREDICT network will include an exploration of factors that influence how staff care for these patients, a Delphi prioritisation study, a multicentre retrospective of current practice and clinical outcomes and multicentre randomised medication trials for oral and intramuscular sedative agents to determine the optimal drugs for acute severe behavioural disturbance.
-This body of work is funded by an MRFF Million Minds call (led by Professor Simon Craig and Professor Franz Babl).

 Study of Neck Injury Imaging in Children (SONIC)